-Orange County Area Drum Circles for Wellness, Addiction, Senior Living, Movement Disorders, and Stress Reduction
+Orange County Area Drum Circles for Wellness, Healing, Addiction, Seniors, and Movement Disorders

 Drumming for wellness is a highly recognized branch of integrative medicine today, offering a range of benefits beginning with wellness and preventive medicine, to neurological & movement disorders, auto-immune, and chronic medical conditions.
 This research was made possible through the Remo Drum Co., Yamaha Music, a number of university brain science programs, and through our own efforts.
 Two new recent additions in wellness are drumming with basketball and basketball as a stand alone therapy.
 You'll find more information on these new methods below.

 Our founder and drum circle facilitator, Stephen Dolle, has been active in drumming and related research since 2002, today having pioneered special applications in drumming for the brain.
 This includes tailored drumming based on Arthur Hull methods and our 12 years of experience in drum circle facilitation.
 Our methods benefit wellness, neurological & movement disorders, chronic illness, and mental & behavioral health.
 Below, you'll find more detailed information on this, and our pricing on how drumming can help you or your organization.It was in 1992 that an auto accident and brain injury forever changed Stephen's life and led him out of survival led him to become a neuroscientist.
 It's now been a 25-yr journey with 12 brain shunt surgeries and related neurosciences adventures following this accident and development of post traumatic hydrocephalus.
 In addition to his discoveries with drumming, he has co-directed his last 9 brain surgeries.
 Stephen Dolle enjoys speaking on many of his efforts and discoveries in the neurosciences, and can be seen in this June 2017 Laguna Woods, CA, interview below.